 Riley has been recognized in every Who's Who in America, Who's Who in the World, and Who's Who in American Law since 1985.
 In 2018, Riley was awarded the Albert Nelson Marquis Lifetime Achievement Award.
 In 2014 and 2015, he was named Trial Attorney of the Year in Florida by Corporate International Magazine and Corporate Live Wire.
 In 2015 and 2017, he was named the Trial Attorney of the Year in Florida by Lawyer Monthly and in 2017 was named Wrongful Death Trial Lawyer of the Year in the United States by Lawyer Monthly and Finance Monthly.
 In 2016, Riley was named Legal Gamechanger of the Year (USA) by ACQ Global Awards.
 His firm was named Personal Injury Trial Firm of the Year in 2017 by Global Law Experts.
 He was also named one of America's Most Honored Professionals in 2017 by American Registry.

 Riley has achieved, based on "word of mouth" referrals and without television advertising, more than seventy-five (75) settlements and verdicts in excess of one million dollars, and numerous results in excess of eight figures.
-He achieved a $13,000,000.00, result in a bad faith insurance case, one of the largest bad faith results achieved in Florida, and one which the insurance carrier could have resolved for $300,000, or less, had it acted appropriately.
+He achieved a $13,000,000.00, result in a bad faith insurance case, one of the largest bad faith results achieved in Florida, and one which the insurance carrier could have resolved for $20,000.00, had it acted appropriately.
 More recently, he co-counseled a whistleblower claim with a result of $32M for the payment of illegal kickbacks, and achieved a jury verdict of $1,700,000.00, against a well known hotel for negligent security where the pre-trial offer was very minimal.
 In addition to the verdict, the hotel defendants, whose legal counsel claimed a 99% boastful chance of winning, paid $3,000,000.00, in attorneys' fees because they rejected the reasonable offers to resolve the case prior to trial.
 So much for the boasting of the lawyers.
 Riley has mastered the handling of the most complex, "high stakes" cases imaginable that most lawyers shy away from.

 After independently financing his undergraduate and law school educations through academic scholarships and working, graduating with honors, Riley began his career as an insurance defense trial lawyer with the very respected firm of Pitts, Eubanks & Ross, P.A., (formerly Pitts, Eubanks, Ross & Rumberger, P.A.), where he gained immeasurable experience working directly with one of the finest trial lawyers in the country, Alton G. Pitts.
 In 1985, after only three years, the firm was founded based on Riley's immeasurable passion, endless drive, and fearless approach to taking on the most difficult tasks.
 "And he took his staff in his hand, and chose him five smooth stones out of the brook, and put them in a shepherd's bag…and his sling was in his hand and he drew near to the Philistine."
 (1 Samuel 17:40).
 David did not wait on Goliath.